Luminance69/dota_but_rimworld/README.md

 			60s duration

 		Give Up:
-			Your hero gives up and runs around randomly
+			Your hero gives up and walks towards the enemies base 30s duration
-			60s duration

 (All implemented!)
 Body Parts: